 You were then signed to another modeling agency?
 How did that experience initially differ to other modelling agencies?

 I was actually signed to Sapphires Model Management after I left D1, they were really supportive of my weight gain.
 They also supported me doing my PT course.
 I left in April 2017 as they were a boutique agency so I wasn’t getting much work.

 I was then signed to my lastest agency.
-They said they only took on healthy girls and would never tell me to change my body or loose weight.
+They said they only took on healthy girls and would never tell me to change my body or lose weight.
 They were also really supportive of my work as an eating disorder recovery ambassador for Beat.

 What happened next?

 After a few months they called me in for a meeting and told me that companies like Nike and other big sports brands only use really lean girls and ‘that is just the way it is’.

 Then 2 weeks later they called me and told me that their model board didn’t really have a place for me and that I didn’t fit the sports board or model board either.
 They left me with 3 options – get really lean to be on their sports board, get skinny and be on their model board, or leave.

 So I left – with a sense of disappointment with their attitude.
 They knew my past with D1 and ED’s, yet they still left me feeling ugly and worthless.